-Fiona: Not really.
+Professor Fiona Stanley: Not really.
 What social medicine’s about and why I’m so excited about it is that the biggest impact on really all of the diseases that are affecting mankind and many things that are also other conditions, like disabilities, poor educational outcomes, crime and so on, are socially determined.
 They’re called the social determinants of health.
 We can talk about the social determinants of education, the social determinants of child protection, the social determinants of criminal activities.
 All of these wicked problems arise in social inequity and in poor circumstances.

 And so, it’s actually quite exciting to think that if we could actually look at what those intergenerational causes are of poverty and poor outcomes then we could really do something about it.
 So, the exciting thing for many of us who are interested in social medicine during this pandemic is, “Hey, come on.
 Why don’t we think about some of these interventions that are social, that are economic, but that are addressing missing equity?”

 Maybe we could actually start to have a much more equal society and these social determinants of problems would actually make a big difference because, if you think about healthcare, it’s actually aimed at the ends of problems – renal dialysis, heart attacks, surgery for problems.
 Well, really, the biggest bang for our buck is looking at, “Why did I have a heart attack?
 What are the pathways into my mental health problems?
 Why did I get diabetes?
 Why am I fat?
 Why do I get arthritis?” all of these things.